-2. Dates Could Be Used As A Substitute for Iron Supplements
+2. Dates Might Work As A Substitute for Iron Supplements

 In an attempt to evaluate just how helpful dates can be for iron deficiency, researchers conducted a study comparing date consumption with iron pills and a date drink.
 They concluded that dates can be a suitable substitute for iron pills (source).

 In that study the participants were divided into four groups.
-Each group was assigned the following foods or supplements:
+Each group was assigned the following foods or supplements for 30 days:

 |Group A||Sayer dates|